II UNTAET Transitional Government of East Timor

-The II UNTAET Transitional Government (II Governo Transitório UNTAET, II Governu Tranzisaun UNTAET) was the second administration or cabinet of United Nations Administered East Timor, a United Nationsprotectorate that provided an interim civil administration and a peacekeeping mission in the territory of East Timor from 25 October 1999 until 20 May 2002.
+The II UNTAET Transitional Government (II Governo Transitório UNTAET, II Governu Tranzisaun UNTAET) was the second administration or cabinet of United Nations Administered East Timor, a United Nations protectorate that provided an interim civil administration and a peacekeeping mission in the territory of East Timor from 25 October 1999 until 20 May 2002.

 On 19 September 2001, the UN Transitional Administrator, Sérgio Vieira de Mello, made a regulation on the establishment of the II UNTAET Transitional Government, which the regulation referred to officially as the "Council of Ministers".

 The following day, 20 September 2001, the Transitional Administrator swore in the members of the II UNTAET Transitional Government, which was led by Chief Minister Mari Alkatiri, and was replaced on 20 May 2002 by the I Constitutional Government of the independent East Timor.

 Composition

 The government was made up of the following Ministers, Vice Ministers and Secretaries of State, and others, as follows: